-Students and staff in Hamilton Community Schools will use many forms of available technology.
-The use of these resources is intended to facilitate learning and enhance educational information exchange, which are consistent with the purposes of the school.
-The use of personal computers, smart phones, or other forms of technology on school property is expected to be appropriate and consistent with the usage of district-owned technology (see section 10.7).
-The following are the responsibilities, which students and staff must assume in order to use these resources:
+One of the privileges of students and staff at Hamilton Community Schools is that of using the computers, printers, televisions, VCRs and other forms of technology which are available.
+The use of these resources is intended to facilitate learning and enhance educational information exchange which are consistent with the purposes of the school.
+The use of personal computers, palm pilots, or other forms of technology on school property is expected to be appropriate and consistent with the usage of district-owned technology.
+The following are the responsibilities which students and staff must assume in order to use these resources:

 - Users are responsible for using school technology only for facilitating learning and enhancing educational information exchange consistent with the purposes of the school.
-Users must adhere to the rules established by the Technology Coordinator, district administrators, classroom teachers and/or the Board of Education. - Users are responsible for preventing pornographic and sexually offensive material, inappropriate text files, or files dangerous to the integrity of the school's network, equipment or software from entering the school network. - Users are responsible for preventing malicious use of the technology (i.e., causing disruption in the use of technology by others, harassing or discriminating against others, accessing unauthorized computer systems). - Users are responsible for keeping hardware and software from being relocated, removed from school premises, or modified without permission from the principal. - Users are responsible for not using district technology for private business, for product advertisement or political lobbying, or for making unauthorized financial commitments. - Users are responsible for maintaining the privacy of passwords and are prohibited from publishing or discussing passwords or using another person's password. - Users are responsible for obtaining permission from the principal before bringing in their own software and using it on school equipment. - Users must continue to abide by normal academic policies as established by administrators, teachers and Board of Education.
+Users must adhere to the rules established by the Technology Coordinator, district administrators, classroom teachers and/or the Board of Education. - Users are responsible for preventing pornographic and sexually offensive material, inappropriate text files, or files dangerous to the integrity of the school's network, equipment or software from entering the school network. - Users are responsible for preventing the malicious use of the technology (i.e., causing disruption in the use of technology by others, harassing or discriminating against others, accessing unauthorized computer systems). - Users are responsible for keeping hardware and software from being relocated, removed from school premises, or modified without permission from the Technology Coordinator. - Users are responsible for not using district technology for private business, for product advertisement or political lobbying, or for making unauthorized financial commitments. - Users are responsible for maintaining the privacy of passwords and are prohibited from publishing or discussing passwords or using another person's password. - Users are responsible for obtaining permission from the Technology Coordinator before bringing in their own software and using it on school equipment. - Users must continue to abide by normal academic policies as established by administrators, teachers and Board of Education.